Dual structures on Coxeter and Artin groups of rank three: Introduction

 \subsection{Contributions}

 By studying the geometry and combinatorics of the noncrossing partition poset $[1,w]$, we answer all previous questions (and more) when $W$ is a Coxeter group of rank $3$, i.e., generated by $3$ reflections.
-These groups are also known as a \emph{triangle groups}.
-They are all of hyperbolic type (\Cref{fig:hyperbolic-arrangements}) except for a finite list of spherical or affine groups that are already well understood (\Cref{fig:spherical-affine-arrangements}).
+These groups are also known as \emph{triangle groups}.
+They are all of hyperbolic type in the sense of \cite{humphreys1992reflection} (\Cref{fig:hyperbolic-arrangements}) except for a finite list of spherical or affine groups that are already well understood (\Cref{fig:spherical-affine-arrangements}).

 Going from affine to hyperbolic groups introduces new challenges.
 For example, a geometric characterization of the elements of $[1,w]$ seems difficult to achieve (in the affine case, such a characterization was obtained by McCammond in \cite{mccammond2015dual}).
 The rank-three case is also peculiar because $[1,w]$ turns out to be a lattice, thus giving rise to a Garside structure on the corresponding dual Artin group.
 The lattice property does not hold in general, even in the affine case \cite[Theorem A]{mccammond2015dual}.
-Aside from the lattice property, we expect many of the results and techniques developed in this paper to extend to hyperbolic Coxeter groups of arbitrary rank.
+Aside from the lattice property, we expect many of the results and techniques we develop to extend to hyperbolic Coxeter groups of arbitrary rank.
 The following are our main results.

 \begin{mainthm}[Dual structure] Let $(W, S)$ be a Coxeter system of rank $3$ and $G_W$ the associated Artin group.
 Let $w \in W$ be any Coxeter element, and consider the associated noncrossing partition poset $[1,w]$. \begin{enumerate}[(i)] \item $[1,w]$ is a lattice. \item $[1,w]$ is EL-shellable. \item Every element $u \in [1,w]$ is a Coxeter element for the subgroup generated by the reflections $\leq u$. \item The dual Artin group associated with $[1,w]$ is naturally isomorphic to $G_W$. \end{enumerate} \end{mainthm}